spring-projects/spring-data-examples/mongodb/schema-validation/README.md

     ).build();
 ```

-The schema can not only be used to set up `Document` validation for a collection
+The schema can be used for various funcitionality: Set up `Document` validation for a collection:

 ```java
 template.createCollection(Jedi.class, CollectionOptions.empty().validator(Validator.schema(schema)));
 ```

-but also to query the store for documents matching a given blueprint.
+and to query the store for documents matching a given blueprint:

 ```java
 template.find(query(matchingDocumentStructure(schema)), Jedi.class);